pagehop/npm-pagehop/README.md

 ## Release History

+ - 1.1.4
+   - Update: assets: recipe: make use of the hops array;
  - 1.1.3
    - Update: assets: recipe: new recipe init API;
    - Update: assets: recipe: new recipe result structure;